Credit: David Cerati

 Representation: General Management

-Italian-American violinist Francesca Dego is celebrated for her versatility, compelling interpretations, and flawless technique.
+Italian American violinist Francesca Dego is celebrated for her versatility, compelling interpretations, and flawless technique.

 Artist website: www.francescadego.com